 Some easily discernible ways in which slow hiring process impacts an organization are loss of revenue and brand image.
 But there is more to it than what catches the eye.

 In this blog we would discuss some damages that stay beneath the surface yet are compelling enough to act upon.

-Longer recruitment process generates a lot of loopholes in the organization.
-Not on-boarding candidates on time makes uneven work distribution in the team that needs the team member and create a lot of stress.
+A longer recruitment process generates a lot of loopholes in the organization.
+Not onboarding candidates on time make uneven work distribution in the team that needs the team member and create a lot of stress.
 This directly hampers the efficacy of the work in the team.
 Ultimately it yields into poor product or service which you offer to the customer.